- Location: Wyoming

 Obtaining a CDL is a little more complicated than applying for a regular license.
 It takes specific skills to operate unwieldy commercial vehicles, and drivers need to have an expansive knowledge of the special subjects pertaining to those vehicles.
 But the end result is being able to drive big trucks.
 We cover how to apply for a CDL in step-by-step detail.

 What's the difference between a Class A, B, or C license?

 Here's the breakdown:

-- Class C: GVWR under 26,001 pounds intended to carry 16 or more passengers (endorsement needed) or any vehicle that requires a hazardous materials placard (endorsement needed).
+- Class C: GVWR under 26,001 lbs. intended to carry 16 passengers or more (endorsement needed) or any vehicle that requires a hazardous materials placard (endorsement needed).
 This is also the class for most drivers in the state, as it covers passenger cars and light trucks, and even small mobile homes.

 If I have CDL license for one class, does that mean I can drive in any class?